X

 Make sure you do a minimum of three color studies before you start your main painting.
 Play around with different temperatures and palettes and experiment with different hues for the same composition.

 You're also free to push the values to the extremes and go crazy with different shades.
-After all, a Color Study is just a rough image which doesn't have to be perfect.
+After all, a Color Study is just a rough image that doesn't have to be perfect.

 Final Thoughts